Harmful Effects of Radiation Side Effects of Exposure to Radiation

 Your risk is 50% higher if you are frequently exposed to high doses of ionizing energy compared to someone who isn't.

-Sixty five percent (65%) of skin lymphomas are cutaneous T cell.
+Sixty five percent (65%) of diagnosed cases of skin lymphoma are cutaneous T cell.
 It has been observed among cancer patients who have received radiation as treatment.

 Therapy using ionizing energy is effective in treating some tumors but one of the adverse effects is it can very likely cause secondary cancers.